gerpark/ftsim/docs/source/usage.rst

 When the LE arrives at the Workstation a new target can be chosen.
-If the programm was started from the commandline with automode, or if 'auto Picking' was chosen from the menu, target and transport are handled automatically.
+If the programm was started from the commandline with automode, or if 'auto Picking' was chosen from the menu, the `Workstation Dialog` is handled automatically.

 After picking of all tasks the taskorder is closed and the `Workstation` is ready for another `Taskorder`.